 According to tradition, Mawlana Murtaza Ali (a.s), the first Shia Imam, was born on the 13th day of the Islamic month of Rajab, approximately twenty one years before the Hegira or the migration of the Prophet Muhammad (s.a.s.) from Mecca to Medina, from which the Muslim calendar begins.

 The Islamic calendar follows the lunar cycle (29-30 days) and is thus shorter than the Gregorian calendar by approximately 14 days every year.
-For the year 2019, the Ismaili Shias will be observing the birth of Hazrat Ali on March 19/20 in their respective Jamatkhanas around the world.
-The ceremonies will incorporate sermons or readings on Imam Ali as well as inspiring recitations of Ginans and Qasidas signifying the importance of Hazrat Ali’s birth and his exemplary life.
+For the year 2021, the Ismaili Shias will be observing the birth of Hazrat Ali on or around February 24 in their respective Jamatkhanas around the world where Jamatkhanas are open, or through virtual gatherings or in family settings where Covid-19 has led to Jamatkhana closures.
+The commemoration would normally include readings on Imam Ali as well as inspiring recitations of Ginans and Qasidas signifying the importance of Hazrat Ali’s birth and his exemplary life.

 Sayings of Hazrat Ali

 who is humble regarding himself,

 whose livelihood is good,

 whose inner thoughts are virtuous,

 who spends the surplus from his wealth